Workable pricing in 2026 and what you'll actually pay

 What is Workable?

-If you’re a 30-person company hiring a handful of roles a quarter and you want one place to post jobs, collect applicants, and move people through stages, Workable fits that shape well.
+If you’re a 30-person company hiring a handful of roles a quarter and you want one place to post jobs, collect candidates, and move people through stages, Workable fits that shape well.
 It’s less aimed at large enterprises with deep customization needs, and less aimed at high-volume screening teams who live in the resume-review part of the funnel.

 Applicant tracking and sourcing

 The core of Workable is its ATS.
-You post a job, it syndicates to a long list of free and paid boards, and applicants flow into a single pipeline you can move them through.
-The sourcing suite adds a large candidate database and people-search tools so you can reach passive candidates instead of waiting for inbound.
+You post a job, it syndicates to a long list of free and paid boards, and candidates flow into a single pipeline you can move them through.
+The sourcing suite adds a candidate database and people-search tools so you can reach passive candidates instead of waiting for inbound.
 For most teams this is the part they use every day.

 Assessments and video interviews